Versioning and bumps

 How Tagsmith counts "existing tags"

-A tag is managed when it matches the target's effective tagPattern literals.
-Within the managed namespace:
+A tag is managed when it matches the target's effective tagPattern literals and its parsed base version is greater than initialVersion.
+Within managed history:

 - Lightweight tags are malformed and fail preflight.